SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Existing testing tools like Apex and JEST are good for writing unit tests and low-level integration tests.
 However, it can be difficult to separate the intent of the test, and the features being tested, from the implementation of the test when using those tools.

-Here's how Robot was designed specifically to address problems associated with writing high-level acceptance tests using technology designed for unit and integration tests.
+Here's how robot was designed specifically to address problems associated with writing high-level acceptance tests using technology designed for unit and integration tests.

 * Tests are written as a sequence of keywords that together form a domain-specific language tailored to testing Salesforce applications.
-In the previous test example, ``Salesforce Insert Contact``, ``Salesforce Get Contact`` and ``Should be equal`` are all keywords.
+In the previous test example, ``Salesforce Insert``, ``Salesforce Get`` and ``Should be equal`` are all keywords.
 * Keywords allow implementation details to be hidden from the test.
 In the previous test example, a new contact is created with the ``Salesforce Insert Contact`` keyword without the user seeing all the steps required to make an API call to create a contact.
 * Robot organizes keywords into libraries, which provides a simple and effective method of organizing and sharing keywords between tests, and projects.
 In the previous example, defining ``Salesforce.robot`` as a resource automatically pulls in dozens of Salesforce-specific keywords.
 * Robot tests can be easily read and understood by all stakeholders of a project (such as a product manager, scrum master, doc writer, and so on), not solely by the person who wrote the test.